-I was a presenter at WordCamp Atlanta 2018 last weekend talked about one of my fave topics—LOGOS!
+I was a presenter at WordCamp Atlanta in April 2018 and talked about one of my fave topics—LOGOS!

 Take a look at the PDF I’m posting here, with the slides I showed at WordCamp.
 This annual conference is the fourth largest gathering of WordPress enthusiasts worldwide, and the content is always amazing.
 All the speakers are volunteers and the amount of knowledge and information is truly impressive.